-We provide the ideal conditions – Professional studios, countless surfaces, props-a-plenty, cameras, but the real advantage of taking this workshop is the access to the Best-In-The-Biz; professional stylists and photographers who have international reputations for what they do and how they do it.
-Emma Knowles, ex-Gourmet Traveller legend and prolific food stylist, will hold the hands of any budding food stylist.
+We provide the ideal conditions – Professional studios, countless surfaces and props-a-plenty, but the real advantage of taking this workshop is the access to the Best-In-The-Biz; professional stylists and photographers who have international reputations for what they do and how they do it.
+Lucy Tweed, prolific and super talented food stylist and foodie, will hold the hands of any budding food stylist. .
 Megan Morton and team will help anyone with product photography.
-Sam McAdam-Cooper, along with Olympus, will give you the keys to the photography kingdom.
+Sam McAdam-Cooper will give you the keys to the photography kingdom.
 Your chance to spend a day in the studio, with a professionally published crew, making your own images.

-- Full day workshop with Megan Morton, Sam McAdam-Cooper (Inside Out and other numerous publications) and Emma Knowles (ex-Gourmet Traveller and countless cookbooks).
+- Full day workshop with Megan Morton, Sam McAdam-Cooper (Inside Out and other numerous publications) and Emma Knowles (ex-Gourmet Traveller and countless recognisable jobs).

 - Everything (i.e. surfaces, flats, props, ingredients, furniture) you need to complete the Workshop’s Styling exercises as well as your own styled shots.

 - Love, support, and proper tips, tricks and tutelage on how to play an A-game